yannansoda/data-trees/src/site/notes/Notes/Cost Functions.md

 $$

 where $m$ is the number of examples, $N$ is the number of outputs.
 This is the average of all the losses.
+> [!important]
+> Cross-entropy takes the full distribution into account.

 ## Expected loss function
 A posterior distribution tells us about the confidence or credibility we assign to different choices.
 A cost function describes the penalty we incur when choosing an incorrect option.
 These concepts can be combined into an *expected loss* function.